Baltimore County man pleads guilty to bribing state employee for contracts

 Maryland added 3,400 jobs in February 2025

-BALTIMORE, MD—Maryland added 3,400 total jobs in February 2025, according to new estimates released today by the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
+BALTIMORE, MD—Maryland added 3,400 total jobs in February 2025, according to new estimates released on Friday by the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
 Maryland’s private sector added 4,600 jobs in February while public sector employment fell by an estimated 1,200 jobs.
-The change in public sector employment was driven by a loss of 700 federal government jobs. […]
+The change in public sector employment was driven by a loss of 700 federal government […]

 Maryland adds 4,900 jobs in January 2025, unemployment rate dips